Puberty and Preoccupation with Personal Appearance

 Confront cruel self-depreciation based on looks because that constitutes mistreatment of self.

 Encourage acceptance of physical imperfections because the ideal is not real.

 Share your own history of issues with personal appearance so the adolescent knows the parent had this struggle too.

 So it can help to recognize where the young person has contentment based on enjoying her or his own company, interests, strengths, capacities, future goals, and relationships.
-In doing so, parents can encourage their teenager to appreciate themselves in more robust and varied ways.
+In doing so, parents can encourage their teenagers to appreciate themselves in more robust and varied ways.

 It’s a challenge.
-Not only does puberty change adolescent appearance, it amplifies the importance of physical looks in adolescent eyes, and not without cause.
+Not only does puberty change adolescent appearance, but it also amplifies the importance of physical looks in adolescent eyes, and not without cause.
 How one looks can affect how one is socially treated.
 To be a poster child for adolescent beauty that becomes key to popularity can entrap a young woman or man in undue self-preoccupation for years to come.
 Now the ideal of physical beauty can prove to be a pretty unattractive concept.

 That’s one reason why puberty can be such a big deal.

 Next week’s entry: Adolescence and Four Skills of Self-Discipline